DanielStoychev/CryptoRecover/README.md

 🚀 **The most advanced cryptocurrency wallet recovery tool with groundbreaking Ethereum Layer 2 support**

-*BTCRecover 2.0.0-Stoychev* is an enhanced open source wallet password and seed recovery tool with revolutionary multi-chain capabilities.
+*CryptoRecover 2.0.0-Stoychev* is an enhanced open source wallet password and seed recovery tool with revolutionary multi-chain capabilities.

 For seed based recovery, this is primarily useful in situations where you have lost/forgotten parts of your mnemonic, or have made an error transcribing it.
 (So you are either seeing an empty wallet or getting an error that your seed is invalid)